pupil-labs/pupil-docs/src/alpha-lab/scanpath-rim.md

 <br>

 ::: tip
-Picture this: Build and customise scanpath visualisations with your Reference Image Mapper exports!
+Picture this: Build and customize scanpath visualizations with your Reference Image Mapper exports!
 :::

-## Visualising gaze exploration with scanpaths
+## Visualizing gaze exploration with scanpaths
 Scanpaths are graphical representations of gaze over time.
 They provide a glimpse into how the observer has focused their attention on different aspects of a scene, making them a valuable tool for understanding a person's visual attention and perception.
 The video above illustrates this concept.
 It shows:
 - Fixation locations, visualized as blue numbered circles
 - Fixation durations, which are mapped to the size of the circles.
 Longer fixations correspond to larger circles